 Recognize a special day or just to say you care when your student is at school by sending a Carepackage.
 Carepackage is an easy, affordable way to send giftbags, edible gifts and balloons.

-Lastly, take a look around the Student Affairs website.
+Lastly, take a look around the Student Life website.
 You'll find information about all of the resources the University offers its students.
 If it's relevant for your student, it's relevant for you as a parent.